polkadot-developers/substrate-docs/content/md/en/docs/maintain/monitor.md

 By default, when you start a Substrate node, the node initializes a [Telemetry](https://paritytech.github.io/substrate/master/sc_telemetry/struct.Telemetry.html) data structure instance that can be used to send telemetry messages.
 The `Telemetry` instance connects to the remote endpoints the node should send data to and sets up a `TelemetryWorker` thread to run in the background.
-The `TelemetryWorker` registers a new `TelemetryWorkerHandle` to use for asynchronous communication ng with the running TelemetryWorker dedicated to registration.
+The `TelemetryWorker` registers a new `TelemetryWorkerHandle` to use for asynchronous communication with the running TelemetryWorker dedicated to registration.
 Registering can happen at any point in time during the process execution.

 Metrics and dashboards